jollity/flexbox/03-flex-wrapping-and-columns/README.md

 The flex-wrap property accepts 3 different values:
 1. **nowrap (default)**: single-line which may cause the container to overflow
 2. **wrap**: multi-lines, direction is defined by flex-direction
-3. **wrap-reverse**: multi-lines, opposite to direction defined by flex-direction
+3. **wrap-reverse**: multi-lines, opposite to direction defined by flex-direction.

+##### P.S. wrap-reverse property changes the direction of cross-axis by 180 degrees.